sambidiah/Mini-Project-1/README.md

   - **IP Address** Manually input the nextmost available IP in the Range of the LAN that you are using
   - **Subnet Mask** Manually input the subnet mark for the LAN you are using
   - **Router** (CHECK THIS) Enter the first (0.1) IP address for the router interface
+  - **Why static IP** - we want to ensure that we don't accidentally have the same IP on two different devices

 **4) Ensure Communication Across the LAN**